 Key Metrics:

-- Unemployment Rate: Percentage of job-seeking individuals in the labor force.
+- Unemployment rate: Percentage of job-seeking individuals in the labor force.

 - Higher employment boosts consumer spending and economic momentum.